 IMPORTANT – No action is required by employees to join this class action.
 In British Columbia, class action lawsuits are an “opt out” system, so if this class action lawsuit is certified, all employees who fall under the class action definition will be members of the class unless they opt out.

-Current or former variable compensation employees of BMO who have information that may assist the litigation should contact Enbal Singer at 416-907-9249, ext.
-232 or email@example.com or Alexandra Monkhouse at firstname.lastname@example.org
+Current or former variable compensation employees of BMO who have information that may assist the litigation should contact Alexandra Monkhouse at 416-907-9249, ext.
+211 or at email@example.com

 Affected employees of BMO can keep up-to-date on the employee class action lawsuit by completing the below form: